66,395 bells

 » Why can't I find the Jackpot?

 The Jackpot appears in regular locations like every other treasure.
 However, the Jackpot is much harder to find and may take a while before you come across it.
-Just keep browsing ACC like you normally would, and maybe some day you'll get lucky!
+Just keep browsing ACC like you normally would, and maybe someday you'll get lucky!
 Also note that the jackpot will not appear before it reaches 20,000 bells.